Analysis: Who has the toughest Pac-12 football schedule in 2021?

 Division road: Utah, Arizona and USC

-Comment: No true cupcakes in the non-conference portion, plus the toughest North teams and three division roadies make for a relentless schedule.
+Comment: No true cupcakes in the nonconference portion, plus the toughest North teams and three division roadies make for a relentless schedule.
 But the Bruins possess an advantage in the marquee matchup: They will have played the week prior to facing LSU, whereas the Tigers will be opening their season in Pasadena.

 4. Oregon

-Non-conference: vs. Fresno State (Sept.
+Nonconference: vs. Fresno State (Sept.
 4), at Ohio State (Sept.
 11), vs. Stony Brook (Sept.
 18)

 South opponents: Arizona (home), Colorado (home), UCLA (road), Utah (road)